Individual Pension Insurance and Long-term Saving

 The return on investment-linked insurance is determined on the basis of the development of the value of the funds chosen by the policyholder.
 The risk of the return on and the maintenance of the insurance capital in investment-linked insurance is carried by the client.
 In contrast to bank deposits, the capital has no statutory deposit guarantee.

-According to the Federation of Finnish Financial Services, individual pension insurance policies had accumulated insurance savings to a total of EUR 589 million in 2012.
-Of this amount, 73 per cent were paid into investment-linked insurance policies.
+According to Finance Finland, individual pension insurance policies had accumulated insurance savings to a total of 477 million in 2014.
+Of this amount, 74 per cent were paid into return-on-investment-linked insurance policies and 26 per cent to interest-linked policies.